You Make It Easy

-"You Make It Easy" is a song written by Florida Georgia Line members Tyler Hubbard and Brian Kelley with Morgan Wallen and Jordan Schmidt and recorded by American country music singer Jason Aldean.
-It was released in February 2018 as the first single from Aldean's 2018 album Rearview Town.
+"You Make It Easy" is a song written by then-Florida Georgia Line members Tyler Hubbard and Brian Kelley with Morgan Wallen and Jordan Schmidt and recorded by American country music singer Jason Aldean.
+It was released in 5 February 2018 as the first single from Aldean's 2018 album Rearview Town.

 Content

 Brian Kelley and Tyler Hubbard, who comprise the duo Florida Georgia Line, wrote the song with Morgan Wallen and Jordan Schmidt.
 It is the fourth song co-written by the duo that Aldean has recorded, after the singles "Burnin' It Down" and "Lights Come On", and the album cut "Black Tears".

 According to Wallen, Hubbard was inspired by his wife, Hayley, and the relationship that the two have despite Hubbard being constantly on the road as a musician.
 Wallen also stated that he had most of the song written starting with the hook, when Schmidt added the "groove".
 The song features a 6/8 time signature which Cillea Houghton of Taste of Country compared to Keith Urban's 2017 hit "Blue Ain't Your Color".
 In it, Aldean sings of loving his wife, and how she "make[s] it easy" to love her in return.